-The Fund will incorporate a derivatives overlay strategy that contains three specific risk management components: 1.)
+The Fund incorporates a derivatives overlay strategy that contains three specific risk management components: 1.)
 Tactical Asset Allocation (TAA) Overlay, 2.)
-Tail Risk Management (TRM) and 3.)
-Real Return Overlay (RRO).
+Volatility Management Overlay (VMO), and 3.)
+Tail Risk Management (TRM).
 Together these strategies will allow the Fund to attempt to manage short-term volatility, mitigate risk and/or improve returns under certain market conditions.
-To execute this overlay strategy, the Fund (either directly or through its subsidiary in the case of commodity exposure) invests in long and/or short positions in exchange-traded futures and/or currency forward contracts across a variety of asset classes, which include, but are not limited to, stocks, bonds, commodities, and currencies.
+To execute this overlay strategy, the Fund invests in long and/or short positions in exchange-traded futures contracts across a variety of asset classes, which include, but are not limited to, stocks, bonds, and currencies.